 II.
 RFP Content Template (Table 2: Project Details)

 The projects that will be included in the 2016 RFP each have a GIT Technical Lead.
-If the GIT project idea is selected for funding, the GIT Technical Lead will work with the GITs to provide the requested project details that are listed in Table 2 (copied below) of the “2016 Goal Implementation Team Projects Process for Project Funding and Request for Ideas.”
+The GIT Technical Lead will work with the GITs to provide the requested project details that are listed in Table 2 (copied below) of the “2016 Goal Implementation Team Projects Process for Project Funding and Request for Ideas.”
 These project details are the basis for the content provided in the RFP and will be used to procure a contractor.
-The more specific and detailed your project details are, the more closely the responding entity can match their scope of work, data gathered, deliverables, timeline, etc. to meet your needs.
+The more specific and detailed the project details are, the more closely the responding entity can match their scope of work, data gathered, deliverables, timeline, etc. to meet your needs.
 The Chesapeake Bay Trust requests this detailed information in order to receive thorough proposals from potential contractors and deliver products that closely match the GIT’s request.